Barmakids: Influence under the early Abbasids

 The Barmakid family was an early supporter of the Abbasid revolt against the Umayyads and of As-Saffah.
 This gave Khalid bin Barmak considerable influence, and his son Yahya ibn Khalid (d.
 806) was the vizier of the caliph al-Mahdi (ruled 775–785) and tutor of Harun al-Rashid (ruled 786–809).
 Yahya's sons al-Fadl and Ja'far (767–803), both occupied high offices under Harun.

-Many Barmakids were patrons of the sciences, which greatly helped the propagation of Iranian science and scholarship into the Islamic world of Baghdad and beyond.
+Many Barmakids were among many patrons of the sciences, which greatly helped the propagation of Iranian science and scholarship into the Islamic world of Baghdad and beyond.
 They patronized scholars such as Gebir and Jabril ibn Bukhtishu.
 They are also credited with the establishment of the first paper mill in Baghdad.
 The power of the Barmakids in those times is reflected in The Book of One Thousand and One Nights; the vizier Ja'far appears in several stories, as well as a tale that gave rise to the expression "Barmecide feast".

-Loss of support at the Abbasid court and Execution of Jafar
+Loss of support at the Abbasid court and execution of Jafar

 In 803, the family lost favor in the eyes of Harun al-Rashīd, and many of its members were imprisoned.
+The decision came as sudden to many.
+However, Harun al-Rashid is also reported to have given orders to his sahib-al-shurta al-Sindi ibn Shahak of confiscation of Barmakid properties one year before the events, implying it to be planned action.

 According to Rit Nosotro, Harun al-Rashīd found his chief pleasure in the society of his sister ʿAbbāsa and Barmakid prince Jafar bin Yahya.
 In order that these two might be with him continuously without breach of the restrictions on women, he persuaded them to contract a purely formal marriage.
 This marriage was on condition the two would meet only in his presence, and never produce an heir.
 This condition was broken, and when Harun learned that ʿAbbāsa had borne a son, he had Jafar suddenly arrested and beheaded, and the rest of the family, except Yahya's brother Muḥammad, also imprisoned and deprived of their property.

+However, these claims lack credibility as they are unconvincing legends, fake stories and fiction that has no basis whatsoever.
+In reality, after the death of Abbasa's first husband Muhammad ibn Sulayman ibn Ali, her brother Harun Al-Rashid arranged the marriage of his sister to Ibrahim ibn Salih.

-However, al-Tabari and Ibn Khaldūn mentioned other reasons ensuring that their decline was gradual and not sudden.
+Al-Tabari and Ibn Khaldūn mentioned completely other different reasons ensuring that their decline was gradual and not sudden.
 These other reasons are: